How to Create a Food Safety Culture Plan for Your Organization

 For more tips on how to onboard new employees and introduce them to a food safety culture reference our onboarding checklist.
 This checklist details the critical points to cover with new hires to ensure they are fully aware of all hygiene SSOPs and how to communicate the risks of not following or becoming complacent of these.

-Overall, educating your employees on your expectations and policies using a hygiene social contract during the onboarding process is a great start in embracing a food safety culture at your organization.
+Overall, educating your employees on your expectations and policies using a hygiene social contract during the onboarding process is a great start in embracing a food safety culture plan at your organization.
 However, education is not enough to make an impact unless it is constantly reinforced throughout the year.
-In our next post, we'll cover how continued education and support can help institute a good food safety culture at your organization.
+In our next post, we'll cover how continued education and support can help institute a good food safety culture plan at your organization.
 To jumpstart your food safety culture initiatives, register for our Employee Hygiene Toolbox today!